chideap/Doh-DNS-CloudFlare-workers/README.md

 - Doh DNS can be replaced with your favorite

 ## future:
--Different Doh DNS servers are used depending on the country
+- Different Doh DNS servers are used depending on the country